Find Competitors Keywords using Semrush and Boost Ranking

 Understand the Competition:

 SERP features are often tied to keywords with high competition.
+Focusing on top performing keywords that trigger valuable SERP features can help you prioritize which terms to target for maximum visibility.
 Knowing which features are associated with a keyword can help you understand how to structure your content to compete for those spots.

 Step 7: Export and Integrate